 We all know the scene of a large industry conference.
-Thousands of people, milling about a convention center, approaching tables and booths on the convention floor, mingling and making connections during happy hours, and learning from trainings, sessions, and keynote speeches.
+Thousands of people, milling about a convention center, approaching tables and booths on the convention floor, mingling and making connections during happy hours, and learning from training, sessions, and keynote speeches.
 This is the usual look and feel of the Avant Special Forces Summit, the IT “industry’s only conference dedicated to sales strategies, tactics, and tools.”

-Smart and successful people pivot, and embrace what they know.
+Smart and successful people pivot and embrace what they know.

 Although moving an event online requires technology and planning, Avant managed to create a space that felt like a live conference.
 It was a brilliantly conceived event with virtual lounges, auditoriums, exhibit booths, training sessions, and impactful guest speakers– all possible because of the platform they developed to create as engaging an experience as they could.

-The virtual booths had people waiting in chat sessions just as if they were standing in front of the booth with videos, white papers, case studies, and other items to help us learn more about the vendors and their capabilities.
+The virtual booths had people waiting in chat sessions just as if they were standing in front of the booth with videos, white papers, case studies, and other items to learn more about the vendors and their capabilities.
 We could have the type of one-on-one conversations important in our industry, if only virtually.

 While hosting in-person summits and conferences remains against health guidelines, Avant and other smart and successful business leaders have decided to build a virtual world.

 Inspiring speakers are just as inspirational in a virtual space.

 The guest speakers and panel members were exceptional and spoke directly about how we, as technology professionals, can help people get through this pandemic.
 We listened to Marcus Luttrel and Kevin Brown’s sessions about overcoming odds and the many ways to be a HERO to your customers, colleagues, and loved ones.
 We also listened to impactful industry discussions with CEOs from Zoom, Vonage, Ring Central, SalesForce, and many other top executives whose companies are leading industry trends.